Student Voice is a RUSU forum where:

 All students registered at the University of Reading can attend and debate ideas submitted to Change It! and participate in officer scrutiny.
 There is no need to book a place, just come along.
 All students can vote in the Reports & Scrutiny Section of the meeting.

 Student Voice is also attended by Student Voice Members which are a group of elected student representatives from different areas of RUSU, from societies and sports club committee reps to Course Reps and Part-Time Officers.

 Student Voice Members can also vote to decide whether to send ideas submitted to Change It to a campaign or policy vote or to reject the idea.
 If Student Voice Members send an idea to a campaign or policy vote, the idea is then put to a cross campus vote for all students to vote on.

-You can download a full guide to Student Voice.
-This guide tells you more about Student Voice, the role of Student Voice Members, the order of the meeting, the processes relating to debate, amendments, voting that will be followed during the meeting and much more.
+Our full guide to Student Voice tells you more about Student Voice, the role of Student Voice Members, the order of the meeting, the processes relating to debate, amendments, voting that will be followed during the meeting and much more.

 There will be pizza and light refreshments during the meeting.
 Please come along - it would be great to see you there!

 The Student Voice Chair role is key to democratic debate in RUSU.
 Find out more and run as the

 Find out more about what happens at the Student Voice meetings each term.

 An archive for past Student Voice meetings.
 You can read past reports, minutes, and other relevant documents here.